kyma-project/cli/docs/gen-docs/kyma_upgrade.md

   -c, --components string      Path to a YAML file with a component list to override.
       --custom-image string    Full image name including the registry and the tag.
 Required for upgrading a remote cluster from local sources.
   -d, --domain string          Domain used for the upgrade. (default "kyma.local")
-      --fallbackLevel int      If "source=latest-published", defines the number of commits from master branch taken into account if artifacts for newer commits do not exist yet (default 5)
+      --fallback-level int     If "source=latest-published", defines the number of commits from master branch taken into account if artifacts for newer commits do not exist yet (default 5)
-  -n, --noWait                 Determines if the command should wait for the Kyma upgrade to complete.
+  -n, --no-wait                Determines if the command should wait for the Kyma upgrade to complete.
   -o, --override stringArray   Path to a YAML file with parameters to override.
   -p, --password string        Predefined cluster password.
   -s, --source string          Upgrade source.